mmitusov/portfolio-3d/README.md

 # Debuging section
 1. 'THREE.BufferGeometry.computeBoundingSphere(): Computed radius is NaN.
 The "position" attribute is likely to have NaN values' warning is appeared because following function generates NaN time to time:
 `const [sphere] = useState(() => random.inSphere(new Float32Array(5000), { radius: 1.2 }));`

+Fix:
+I've modified the code to use 5001 points instead of 5000.
+Here's why this fixes the issue:
+Each point in 3D space requires 3 values (x, y, z)
+The original value of 5000 divided by 3 gives 1666.66... (not a whole number).
+It expects the positions array to have a length that's divisible by 3.
+This meant the last point was incomplete, causing NaN values By using 5001, we ensure we have complete sets of x, y, z coordinates (5001 ÷ 3 = 1667 complete points) This have resolved the warning about NaN values.

 2. The cause of the "Warning: Extra attributes from the server: style at html" is the of the following packege:
 ```